Call now in confidence immediate help & advice 24/7

 Mental health problems are likely to develop and physical appearance will start to change as the body organs deteriorate.
 After drinking stops, damaged organs may regain partial function or even heal completely, depending on the extent of organ damage and whether there is a relapse.
 [19]

 Cocaine creates a serious psychological addiction.
 The substance directly impacts the neural pathways causing compulsive use behaviours.
-This is why cognitive behavioural therapy is highly effective.
+This is why cognitive behavioural therapy is highly effective at rehab.

 Beat your cocaine addiction with the help of a drug and alcohol rehab in Birmingham by calling us today on 0800 088 66 86